Determining whether a ship's vertex is visible or hidden from us

 [ sidev_x roofv_x nosev_x ] [ x ] [ x ] vector to vertex = [ sidev_y roofv_y nosev_y ] . [ y ] + [ y ] [ sidev_z roofv_z nosev_z ] [ z ] [ z ]

-The code to calculate this equation takes up parts 6 and 7 of LL9.
+The code to calculate this equation takes up part 6 and part 7 of LL9.
 It's in two parts because there are two small subroutines that have rudely inserted themselves just before the big reveal.
 These are used by part 8 and don't play a part in this calculation (except to make it harder to follow).